Aerial yoga provides a new way of working out and exploring with your body.

 Hanging on Yoga Swings is Easy

 You’ve probably seen videos or photos of people using yoga swings and you’ve been left with the impression that hanging on yoga swings is a piece of cake.
-After all, hanging upside down on yoga hammocks or swinging on a yoga trapeze swing is simple and straightforward, right?
+After all, hanging upside down on yoga hammocks or swinging on a yoga swing is simple and straightforward, right?

 Well, you couldn’t be further from the truth.
 While hanging on yoga swings may appear easy, that is not always the case.
-Watching seasoned aerial yogists do the various yoga trapeze poses is not the same as doing it yourself.
+Watching seasoned aerial yogists do the various yoga swing poses is not the same as doing it yourself.

 At the end of your first aerial yoga session, you will feel as if someone has been pulling your body in different directions.

 From calves to thighs, hands to forearms, almost every part of your body will be sore, including your abs.
 But this should not discourage you from continuing with the workouts.
 Like any exercise, as you spend more time on the swings, your body will eventually adjust and the soreness will subside.